koii-network/docs/develop/koii-software-toolkit-sdk/create-task-cli.md

 ```

 :::caution
-Please make sure all of your global environment variables are included in the `requirementsTags` section.
+Please make sure all of your task environment variables are included in the `requirementsTags` section.
 Otherwise, the task will not be able to run.

 For example:
 If you have something like: